Life Cos. Drive More Lending While Banks Take a Back Seat

-A lower cost of capital is helping make them a highly competitive debt source.
+A lower cost of capital is helping make this debt source highly competitive.
+Read the feature.

 Al Moczul, senior vice president of Life Company & Joint Venture Equity at Berkadia